-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 San Antonio

-South of the city, Atascosa and Wilson Counties flipped from red to blue.
+South of the city, Atascosa and Wilson counties flipped from red to blue.
 The counties voted overwhelmingly for Democratic incumbent Rep. Henry Cuellar over his libertarian opponent.

 Oklahoma City

 Each of the suburban counties surrounding Oklahoma City voted for Republicans, but the margins were tighter than they were in 2016.
-Democrats went from receiving 32 percent of House votes in Cleveland County to 41 percent, and from 20 to 24 percent in Lincoln County.
+Democrats went from receiving 32 percent of House votes in Cleveland County to 41 percent and from 20 to 24 percent in Lincoln County.

 THE WEST AND MIDWEST